edx/journals/README.rst

 .. |Codecov| image:: http://codecov.io/github/edx/journals/coverage.svg?branch=master
 .. _Codecov: http://codecov.io/github/edx/journals?branch=master

+**This repository has been archived and is no longer supported—use it at your own risk.
+This repository may depend on out-of-date libraries with security issues, and security updates will not be provided.
+Pull requests against this repository will also not be merged.**

 The Journal service is a standalone IDA that provides functionality to create, author, search and deploy Content Journals.
 A Content Journal is a topical, updatable, searchable, purchasable, "Non-Course" like collection of content (html, images, videos, documents) served up through an intuitive web front-end.
 It utilizes the `Wagtail CMS <https://wagtail.io/>`_ for authoring and `Elasticsearch <https://www.elastic.co/products/elasticsearch>`_ for full-text content search, including rich text, PDF's and Video transcripts.

 Journal service is intended to be used in conjunction with the `Journals Frontend React App <https://github.com/edx/journals-frontend/>`_ and is fully integrated with the edx platform to be discoverable in LMS, purchasable in ecommerce and marketable in discovery.
 It also exposes a set of Rest-APIs that are used by these other services.